AIDDbot/ArchetypeExpressAPI/docs/api.rule.md

   - Methods accept a `deps` object containing all external dependencies (repositories, utilities).
   - Throw errors for business logic failures (e.g., "not found", "already exists", "invalid operation").
 These errors will be caught by the Controller.
   - Return data (entities or DTOs) upon successful operations.
+  - Keep methods focused and single-responsibility.
+  - Use descriptive error messages that can be safely exposed to clients.
+  - Consider implementing retry logic for external service calls.

 ## 7. Repository Layer